A Leyland taxi driver walked free from court yesterday after being found not guilty of flouting the smoking ban.

 However, after hearing evidence from two council witnesses, Andrew Cowley, smoke free officer and David Stewart, licensing officer, Judge Kenneth Mcdonald found Mr Cowley not guilty.

-He said: “There was some dispute about the distance the smoke free officer, Andrew Cowley was from the car and because of this we cannot be certain that Mr Peter Cowley was definitely smoking in his taxi.
+He said: “There was some dispute about the distance the smoke free officer, Andrew Cowley was from the car and because of this we cannot be certain that Mr Peter Cowley was definitely smoking in

 “Therefore, we have decided to find him not guilty.”